Why points produce year-round

 Classic Colorado/willow combo for windy banks and stained water.

-Windy banks and stained water β burn it parallel to cover.
+Windy banks and stained water — burn it parallel to cover.

-As an Amazon Associate we earn from qualifying purchases β at no extra cost to you.
+As an Amazon Associate I earn from qualifying purchases.

 Alternative Options